-We can use JavaScript’s FileReader object which is part of the Web API in order to hash our file.
+We can use Javascript’s FileReader object which is part of the Web API in order to hash our file.
 FileReader allows us to asynchronously “read the contents of the file” from a user’s computer.
 We will also leverage the library CryptoES for creating a word array and hashing.

 We create a function called createFileHash